 Table 1.
-Curriculum building Barriers Enablers Social stratification of higher education Regulations allowing the integration of course/module electives in degree programmes National and local regulations controlling degree programmes International and national networks of identity federations The academic calendar Micro-credentials Recognition of student learning outcomes Regulations allowing the integration of (+national legislation on diploma supplements) course/module electives in degree programmes Brexit National regulation on language of instruction in higher education Inter-university coop peration and networking Barriers Enablers National logislation on intellectual property rights Educational visions and strategic plan prioritizing
+Curriculum building Barriers Enablers Social stratification of higher education Regulations allowing the integration of course/module electives in degree programmes National and local regulations controlling degree programmes International and national networks of identity federations The academic calendar Micro-credentials Recognition of student learning outcomes Regulations allowing the integration of (+national legislation on diploma supplements) course/module electives in degree programmes Brexit National regulation on language of instruction in higher education Inter-university coop peration and networking Barriers Enablers National legislation on intellectual property rights Educational visions and strategic plan prioritizing internationalisation Brexit Joint academic core values Administrative overload for participating staff National and local stipends encouraging staff mobility Directive on Copyright and Related Rights in the

 The social stratification of higher education, national and local regulations controlling degree programmes and the academic calendar are identified as the most relevant barriers for the EUTOPIA educational model with respect to curriculum building and student accessibility.
 They represent important obstacles to both equitable student access to the educational model and staff recruitment in the long term.
-The barrier of regulations on degree programmes and course electives is contextual, that is, where these regulations are restrictive they act as a barrier but are an important enabler at partner universities where they are less strict.
+The barrier of regulations on degree programmes and course electives is contextual, that is, where these regulations are restrictive, they act as a barrier but are an important enabler at partner universities where they are less strict.
 Alleviating the effects of national regulations and legislation and the academic year for transnational collaboration in higher education would require EU harmonisation.